 Hint: While reducing the size of the sidebar, parts of the contents of the embedded dialogs may pushed out of the visible area.

 The sidebar supports various display options such as permanent display, manual or automatic fade by mouse, hotkey or call state.
+You can find the settings for hotkey and call status under [Options > Window > Sidebar] on the "Settings" tab.

 Keep permanent visible: In this mode, the sidebar is always visible and the desktop range is limited according to the size of the sidebar.
+A manual or automatic hiding e.g. in this case it is not possible to use a hotkey or when the call ends.

-- via the context menu "Hide".
+- via the context menu "Hide" (right-click on the dotted area).

-- by double clicking on the dotted area.
+- by double-clicking on the dotted area.

 A closed Sidebar can be displayed again: